 Serving the community as a police officer is one of the most challenging and rewarding careers available.
 It is a demanding profession that requires integrity, intelligence, and courage.
 Police officers make a difference in someone’s life every day.

-KCC’s Police Academy schedule runs from 7:30 a.m. to about 3 p.m.
-Mondays, Wednesdays and Fridays, a schedule that allows prospective recruits the opportunity to attend academy while also maintaining employment.
-Many prior students have expressed that if it wasn’t for the flexibility of KCC’s Police Academy schedule, they would never have been able to achieve their dream of becoming a law enforcement officer.
+KCC’s police academy is a track program: classes only meet for a few days a week, and one academy session is spread over two 15-week semesters.
+Our schedule runs from 7:30 a.m. to about 3 p.m.
+Mondays, Wednesdays, and Fridays, and this schedule allows recruits the opportunity to attend the academy while maintaining employment.
+Many former students have expressed that if it wasn’t for the flexibility of KCC’s Police Academy schedule, they would have never been able to achieve their dream of becoming a law enforcement officer.

 KCC’s Police Academy is well respected throughout the state, and the caliber of our graduates who have moved out-of-state has helped make our program a destination for out-of-state recruiters.
 KCC currently boasts a 100 percent pass rate on the MCOLES licensure exam for more than 10 years, and an average of 80 percent of our graduates obtain employment within a year after completing the academy.